 - A TAN (Tax Deduction and Collection Number) card.
-TANs are alphanumeric (combination of alphabets and numerals) codes that allow the Income Tax Department to track an organisation’s financial activities, including the deduction and remittance of various taxes.
-In some ways, they are the organisational equivalent of the PAN (Permanent Account Number) card.
+TANs are alphanumeric (a combination of alphabets and numerals) codes that allow the Income Tax Department to track an organization’s financial activities, including the deduction and remittance of various taxes.
+In some ways, they are the organizational equivalent of the PAN (Permanent Account Number) card.

 - Form 49B, which is the TAN registration form.

 - Form 16.
 Also known as the TDS Certificate, this form is a record of the TDS levied that financial year, and must be issued to company employees.

 - Register for a TAN card.
 To do this, the company has to fill out and file Form 49B at an authorized TAN Facilitation Centre, for a fee of Rs.
 62.

 - To begin the TDS deduction process, calculate your employee’s estimated annual salary.